 Historic buildings or neighborhoods that are found to have historic significance and integrity are eligible for inclusion on the National Register of Historic Places.
 Properties found to be eligible must go through a nomination process to be listed.
 The National Register of Historic Places is the official list of the nation’s historic places worthy of preservation.
 The National Register is administered by the National Park Service.
-As of 2008, thirteen individual buildings and two historic districts in Muscatine were listed on the National Register of Historic Places.
-The two historic districts – the Downtown Commercial Historic District and the residential West Hill Historic District – were nominated through efforts of the Muscatine Historic Preservation Commission in 2006 and 2008.
+The two historic districts – the Downtown Commercial Historic District and the residential West Hill Historic District – were nominated and listed through efforts of the Muscatine Historic Preservation Commission in 2006 and 2008.
+A third residential historic district – the Fair Oaks Historic District – was nominated and listed through efforts of the commission in 2020.
+Additionally, 16 individual properties in Muscatine have been listed on the National Register of Historic Places.

 National Register of Historic Places Nominations